Understanding colours & materials

 - 2.9 Outsoles

 - 2.10 Hardware Accessories

 3. Choosing and combining Colours & Materials

-The course has approximately 60 pages of content organised in 3 Modules and 17 Lessons.
+The guide has approximately 60 pages of content organised in 3 Modules and 17 Lessons.

-The course is accessible through the ISM website, via your private account.
+The guide is accessible through the ISM website, via your private account.
 You will receive an account once the payment is processed.
-The course is accessible via computer as well as any mobile device.
+The guide is accessible via computer as well as any mobile device.

-No. You have full control of your online course and you can revisit each lesson at your own time.
+No. You have full control of your online guide and you can revisit each lesson at your own time.

 Your access does not have an expiry time.

-The course is non-refundable.
-We recommend to start the course preview to get an understanding of the course content before making the decision to purchase.
+The guide is non-refundable.
+We recommend to check the preview to get an understanding of the course content before making the decision to purchase.